HarryPaniccc/DnD/World of Helodaria/Tyr.md

 ## Appearance
 He is depicted as a knight wearing extremely heavy plate armour, face concealed and wielding a halberd.
 From beneath the partitions in the armour, orange flame licks the surrounding air.

 Tyr's gender is fluid in nature, a note to the impartiality of Law and Order.
-A grand statue in the [[Republic of Pyleas|Pylean]] capital depicts the main appearance of Tyr, as seen by the [[Republic of Pyleas]].
+A grand statue in the [[Kingdom of Pyleas|Pylean]] capital depicts the main appearance of Tyr, as seen by the [[Kingdom of Pyleas]].
 # Tenets and teachings of Tyr
 > - Uphold the law, and fight for the better of others, and they will fight for the better of you.
 > - Strength comes from duty and service.
 To wield arms beside your brothers for the betterment of the world is the greatest duty anyone can perform.